LoopKit/looptips/docs/how-to/exercise.md

 Hands-down, exercise is the most commonly discussed topic of long-term Loop users.
 Exercise is highly specific to an individual and its impact on blood sugar is not always equal.
 For example, many people find anaerobic exercise such as weight lifting will raise blood glucose (BG), and aerobic exercise such as running will lower BG.
 The degree to which impacts are observed also depends on the insulin and carbohydrates on board going into the exercise.
 Blood glucose response in competition can be quite different than a regular training session due to the added adrenaline.
 Exercising with T1D does require extra preparation, but with preparation, things should go much easier.

+If you exercise consistently, you will figure out a pattern and can plan ahead.

+If you are just starting an exercise progam, it will take time to become accustomed to the new routine.
+After your body is used to regular exercise, the impacts on your glucose and insulin regimen are likely to change again.

 ## Loop-Specific Exercise Tips (Start Here!)

 ### Key Strategy: Use Override Targets Ahead of Time